NoroffFEU/hiring-algorithm/README.md

 # hiring-algorithm
-An example algorithm used in a fictional hiring scenario to discriminate students.
+An example algorithm used in a fictional hiring scenario to discriminate candidates.